alanconway/occ/README.md

 ```
 docker login # Adds credentails to ~/.docker/config.json
 for h in $HOSTS; do scp ~/.docker/config.json root@$h:/var/lib/kubelet/config.json; done
-# Now you can tag/pull using your dockerhub username.
+# Now you can pull images using your dockerhub username as the repository.
 ```

 ## Other resources